Seal Rodent Entry Points

 How To Seal Rodent Entry Points

-Often rat entry points into the home are visible to a trained pest control professional.
+Portland has a scary rat problem.
+Luckily, rat entry points into the home are often obvious to a trained pest control professional.
 Damaged foundation vents, chewed dormer corners, and gaps along the mud sill are the most common areas for rats to enter.

 How To Get Rid of Rat Burrows